jimmark1/ToDo-App/README.md

-"Just Do It" is a simple ToDo App built using ReactJS and TypeScript for personal project
+"Just Do It" is a simple ToDo App built using ReactJS and TypeScript for Application Development Subject